doctrine/dbal/UPGRADE.md

 # Upgrade to 2.11

+## Deprecated `MasterSlaveConnection`

+The naming is offensive, the implementation very questionable.
+Use each endpoint connection explicitly.

 ## Deprecated `ArrayStatement` and `ResultCacheStatement` classes.

 The `ArrayStatement` and `ResultCacheStatement` classes are deprecated.
 In a future major release they will be renamed and marked internal as implementation details of the caching layer.